 Did you recently add the perfect fish to your aquarium, just to find it covered in white dots a couple of days later?
-Learning how to properly treat a marine Ich outbreak that’s spreading in your display fish tank is crucial at this point.
-A reef-safe treatment may require moving the infected saltwater fish to a separate hospital tank as all efficient methods for treating marine white spot disease are harmful to invertebrates.
+Learning how to properly treat a saltwater Ich outbreak that’s spreading in your display fish tank is crucial at this point.
+A reef-safe treatment may require moving the infected fish to a separate hospital tank.
+This is so because all efficient methods for treating marine white spot disease are harmful to invertebrates.

 The most important thing when dealing with an outbreak is to stop the on-going life cycle of the parasite.
 What are the best treatments known to cure saltwater Ich in aquarium fish?
 How do you perform them and when are the parasites vulnerable?

 Is it really Saltwater Ich that you’re dealing with?